WillianYamakawa/GPU_Computing_DotNet/README.md

 # OpenCL based Library for GPU computing (C#)
 Developed by Willian Yamakawa Souza - Computer Engineering Student

-This software is free for use
+This software is free for use (Under MIT License)

 Requires GPU driver with OpenCL support